jbenner-radham/manpages-guide/en/basics/README.md

 .Dd June 5, 2016
 ```

-The second line represents the document title, with the manual section (we'll discuss this more later) provided as the second argument.
+The second line represents the document title using the `.Dt` macro, with the manual section (we'll discuss this more later) provided as the second argument.

 ```mdoc
 .Dt MAN-MINIMAL 1
 ```

-The third line simply displays the operating system version in the document footer.
+The third line simply displays the operating system version in the document footer via the `.Os` macro.

 ```mdoc
 .Os